Why an Adopted Child is Loved as Much as a Biological Child

-Understanding the difficult journey adoptive parents take to become a mom and dad proves how much the opportunity to love a child means to them and why they love their child more than they ever could’ve imagined.
+With over 30 years of experience as one of the nation’s largest domestic infant adoption agencies, American Adoptions has helped place thousands of babies with loving, caring families.
+Understanding the difficult journey adoptive parents take to bring your child home proves how much the opportunity to love a child means to them and why they love your child more than they ever could’ve imagined.

 An Adoptive Couple's Journey to Parenthood

-A couple falls in love, gets married and decide the time is finally right for them to start a family.
+A couple falls in love, gets married, and eventually decides the time is right for them to start a family.

-The medications and treatments give the woman hot flashes, mood swings and depression.
-She feels like an animal in a testing lab, and their marriage sometimes feels strained.
-They know the end result is worth it, so they hold on to hope.
+The medications and treatments cause side effects like hot flashes, mood swings, and depression.
+The hopeful parents start to feel like animals in a testing lab, and their marriage sometimes feels strained.
+They know the result is worth it, so they hold on to hope.

 Years pass, and they still cannot get pregnant.